dannytannertantrum/quiz-app/README.md

 - [Docker Desktop](https://docs.docker.com/get-docker/)
 - [Postgres](https://www.postgresql.org/download/)

-3. **Create an isolated Python environment and activate it -** Run the following commands from your terminal in the `project` directory:
+3. **Create an isolated Python environment and activate it -** Run the following commands from your terminal in the `backend` directory:

 ```
 python3 -m venv .venv